gilbertlucas46/gilbert/src/posts/2020-02-27-top-10-side-project-ideas-for-software-engineers.md

 Again, we wouldn’t overcomplicate this.
 Take a basic feature, like inputting the terms of a contract, and develop this part first.
 Then you can add other features like invoice tracking, contract analytics and forecasting.

-Skills:Process management, database, web development, and general programming.
+**Skills:** Process management, database, web development, and general programming.

 ### 7. Task management system

-Task boards like[KanbanFlow](https://kanbanflow.com/)are built with several modular features that make it a great project to play around with.
+Task boards like [KanbanFlow](https://kanbanflow.com/) are built with several modular features that make it a great project to play around with.
 It will take a little work to get started, as you will need to set up a UI that is robust and dynamic as well.
 In fact, this project would be more of a two person job.
 One person to work on the front end and another person to work on the back end.

 Don’t let that discourage you!
 This is actually a chance for you to work on your communication and team work skills.
 You will need to talk through designs to make sure you both fully understand it, and you know where your modules will be connecting.

 This is always more challenging than it seems.

-Skills:Communication, front end, database, web development, and general programming.
+**Skills:** Communication, front end, database, web development, and general programming.

 ### 8. A job board

 Any project that forces you to allow users to input as varioustypesof users adds an interesting design aspect.
 How will you ensure that the way employers experience the site meets their needs vs. prospecting job searchers?
 Like most of the other projects, you don’t need to focus on all of it at once.
 Start out by trying to create the ability to create a job posting first.
 Then you can go and focus on the job searchers and how they respond.

-Skills:Database, web development, and general programming.
+**Skills:** Database, web development, and general programming.

 ### 9. A website that forecasts profits based on standardized data sets